Fostering Parliament Engagement and Oversight on SDGs and the Just Transition

 How to ensure context specificity and sensitivity?

-• Consider lessons learnt from previous flagship projects.
+• Consider lessons learned from previous flagship projects.

 4.